Chanda Prescod-Weinstein: Awards

-She received the 2021 Edward A. Bouchet Award from the American Physical Society, in recognition "For contributions to theoretical cosmology and particle physics, ranging from axion physics to models of inflation to alternative models of dark energy, for tireless efforts in increasing inclusivity in physics, and for co-creating the Particles for Justice movement."
+She was recognized with the 2021 Edward A. Bouchet Award from the American Physical Society "For contributions to theoretical cosmology and particle physics, ranging from axion physics to models of inflation to alternative models of dark energy, for tireless efforts in increasing inclusivity in physics, and for co-creating the Particles for Justice movement."

 Her 2021 work The Disordered Cosmos: A Journey into Dark Matter, Spacetime, and Dreams Deferred (ISBN 978-1541724709) won the Los Angeles Times Book Prize in the Science & Technology category, and in 2022 it received a PEN Oakland – Josephine Miles Literary Award, as well as being shortlisted for the OCM Bocas Prize (non-fiction).

 Activism

 Prescod-Weinstein is an advocate for increasing the diversity within science by considering intersectionality and proper celebration of the underrepresented groups who contribute to scientific knowledge production.
 She has been a member of the executive committee of the National Society of Black Physicists.
 In 2017 she was a plenary speaker at the Women in Physics Canada meeting.

 Prescod-Weinstein has contributed popular science articles for Scientific American, Slate, American Scientist, Nature Astronomy, Bitch media, and Physics World.
 She is on the Book Review Board of Physics Today and was editor-in-chief of The Offing.
 The American Physical Society described her as a "vocal presence on Twitter".
 Prescod-Weinstein maintains a Decolonising Science Reading List.
 She is a monthly contributor to New Scientist, with a column titled "Field Notes from Space-time," and a contributing columnist for Physics World.
 She was a founding member of the American Astronomical Society Committee for Sexual Orientation and Gender Minorities in Astronomy.
 In October 2018, Prescod-Weinstein was one of 18 authors of a public letter titled "High Energy Physics Community Statement" hosted on a website called "Particles for Justice."
 The statement condemned Alessandro Strumia's controversial claim at CERN's first Workshop on High Energy Theory and Gender that male scientists were victims of discrimination.
 Within a day of publication, nearly 1,600 academics had signed the letter in support.
 As of October 13, it had received nearly 4,000 signatures, including those of John Ellis, Howard Georgi and David Gross.

 In June 2020, in the wake of the murder of George Floyd, Prescod-Weinstein, Brian Nord, and the Particles for Justice group organized a global "Strike for Black Lives".
 Prescod-Weinstein authored a note on the Particles for Justice page titled "What I wanted when I called for a Strike for Black Lives".
 On June 10, the day of the strike, more than 4,500 academics pledged participation in the strike.
 Additionally, numerous organizations, including Nature, the American Physical Society, the American Association for the Advancement of Science, and the American Institute of Physics supported and/or participated in the strike.